How Old Was Peggy Schuyler When She Died

 Recent interest in Peggy Schuyler has largely been fueled by the popularity of the musical Hamilton.
 The musical has brought the Schuyler sisters to a broader audience, sparking curiosity about their lives and contributions.
 While the musical takes certain creative liberties, it has nonetheless ignited a renewed appreciation for the Schuyler family and their role in early American history.

 In academic circles, there has been a growing trend towards re-evaluating the contributions of women in the founding era of the United States.
-Historians are increasingly focusing on the roles women played in shaping political and social landscapes, often working behind the scenes to influence events and support their husbands and families.
+Which means historians are increasingly focusing on the roles women played in shaping political and social landscapes, often working behind the scenes to influence events and support their husbands and families.
 Peggy Schuyler is one such figure who is now being examined in greater detail, with scholars exploring her correspondence and other historical records to gain a deeper understanding of her life and influence.

 Tips and Expert Advice